CyberFlameGO/svnpython/Doc/howto/unicode.rst

 Most of the operating systems in common use today support filenames that contain arbitrary Unicode characters.
 Usually this is implemented by converting the Unicode string into some encoding that varies depending on the system.
-For example, Mac OS X uses UTF-8 while Windows uses a configurable encoding; on Windows, Python uses the name "mbcs" to refer to whatever the currently configured encoding is.
+For example, MacOS X uses UTF-8 while Windows uses a configurable encoding; on Windows, Python uses the name "mbcs" to refer to whatever the currently configured encoding is.
 On Unix systems, there will only be a filesystem encoding if you've set the ``LANG`` or ``LC_CTYPE`` environment variables; if